 Types of Bridges:

-- Traditional bridge: A bridge with one or several artificial teeth that are supported by two natural teeth and topped with dental crowns.
+- Traditional bridge: This bridge uses one or several artificial teeth supported by two natural teeth and topped with dental crowns.
+Traditional bridges are strong and usually made from porcelain fused to metal or ceramic.
+This type of bridge is the most common.

-- Cantilever bridge: One natural tooth is used to support the dental bridge.
+- Cantilever bridge: With this bridge, a single natural tooth supports the dental bridge.
 A dental crown is placed on the natural tooth, and the artificial tooth is fitted into place through the neighboring dental crown.
+We recommend this bridge in areas with less biting pressure, like the front of the mouth.

-- Implant-supported bridge: An implant bridge is supported using dental implants instead of adjacent teeth.
+- Implant-supported bridge: An implant bridge uses dental implants instead of natural teeth for support.
 This type of restoration is used to replace multiple, consecutive missing teeth.
+While it can take longer to get this bridge, implants ensure your new teeth last longer.

 An implant-supported restoration offers many benefits for patients with missing teeth, including: